filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 Z:  Traditional - Progressive

-Each individual article will be automatically evaluated for its position on these axes an a graph will be presented for this article.
+Each individual article will be automatically evaluated for its position on these axes, and a graph will be presented for this article.
 An additional aggregate 3-D graph across all evaluated articles on the issue will present the overall picture of the public opinion.

 The new UI will be largely based on the existing technology for the cube, with different look and feel.
-It will also allow users to add their input on the article in terms of providing their own positioning of the article on the evaluated axis and allow to add comments on a forum (partially designed and implemented).
+It will also allow users to add their input on the article in terms of providing their own positioning of the article on the evaluated axis and allow adding comments on a forum (partially designed and implemented).

 Then based on the information from each article the current cube will